ronaldbosma/specflow-weather-forecast-sample/demo/script.md

         _dbContext.SaveChanges();
     }
     ```
-1. Switch to `demo-2-dateonly` branch
+1. Switch to `demo-2-dateonly` branch.

+1. Run scenario.

+1. Change type of date parameter to `DateOnly` in `WhenIRetrieveTheWeatherForecastForFebruary`.

+1. Run scenario

 1. Add step argument transformation to convert `DateTime` to `DateOnly
     ```csharp